emillia-q/bon-trackpetite/README.md

 * **Java Time API**: Utilized `LocalDate` and `DateTimeFormatter` for accurate date manipulation and user-friendly formatting.

 ---
+## 📝 Personal Note
+This is my first project developed in Kotlin.
+I created it to learn how to build a real Android app that connects to the cloud.
+It was a great challenge to figure out how to handle Firebase data and build the custom calendar, but I'm really happy with how it turned out and that it can be a useful tool.

 ## 👩‍💻 Author
 **Emilia Kura**